marcinwiacek/requestor/readme.md

 Do you feel better with these statement and knowledge?

-First of all we're using language, which is not the best (see one of sections below).
-Additionally I strongly believe, that normally you start from something horrible/small & improve it as long as required (Android 1.0, Windows 1.0 or even iOS 1.0 were NOT excellent, but without them we would not see current versions).
+First of all we're using language and layout descriptions, which are not the best on the world (see one of sections below).
+Additionally I strongly believe, that normally you should sometimes start from something horrible/small & improve it as long as required (Android 1.0, Windows 1.0 or even iOS 1.0 were NOT excellent, but without them we would not see current versions).
 During this process you get experience, users and maybe also time and sponsors.
-It accelerates doing things and in some moment you can see snowball effect.
+It accelerates doing things + in some moment you can see snowball effect.

 If you're not patient, write & propose something better or shut up and allow big boys to work.